SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Twilight lowers her hoof.

-Pinkie flips to the next paper, with ‘What Is a [INTERNAL ARTICLES ARE NOT CAPITALISED] Friend?’ written on it.
+Pinkie flips to the next paper, with ‘What Is a Friend?’ written on it.
 “So, what *is* a friend?
 A question that has stumped ponykind for years and years.”
 Twilight groans in the background.
 “For this super duper proposal, I say a friend is somepony you trust a lot and like being around.
 Friends are the best!
 We all have friends, we all love friends, we all want a lot of friends!”

-Pinkie presents the next page, labeled ‘Friend of a Friend.[AS FAR AS I AM AWARE, THE U.S. PUNCTUATION CONVENTION PLACES PERIODS INSIDE QUOTATION MARKS WHEN THEY CO-OCCUR]’ “*Annnnnd*, we all know this phrase?
+Pinkie presents the next page, labeled ‘Friend of a Friend.’ “*Annnnnd*, we all know this phrase?
 It’s a friend of one of your friends!
 Why is that important?
 Well, if you have a friend, you enjoy being around that pony, and if *they* have a friend, that pony also enjoys being around that pony!
 Sooooo, *you* also would enjoy being around that friend of a friend, and if your friend trusts them, well, you’d trust them, too!
 Then, by the transitive property, as we have proven mathemagically, a friend of your friend is also *your* friend!”

 Twilight raises her hoof in vain once more.
 Pinkie moves on.
 Twilight lowers it.